deciduously/deciduously-com-clj/resources/md/one.md

 According to [`loc`](https://github.com/cgag/loc) at time of writing I have 185 sloc of Markdown, 160 sloc of Clojure, 77 of CSS including externs, 70 for the Makefile, and 8 of HTML - 450 exactly, which is incredibly small given how versatile it's already become.

+The fact that the tutorial itself required little tweaking if any should come as no surprise - many Clojure libraries seem to hit a point where they're done and stop development.
+A lot of robust tools can feel like abandonware when you look at their commit history.
+This stability is at least partially a function of Clojure expressiveness and brevity - fewer bugs to squash in fewer lines of code.
+When things don't work, though, it can be difficult to track down answers to your questions which is why I wanted to do this from scratch as simply as possible.

 If you're unfamiliar with Clojure, it would help to spend some time with Chapter 3 of Clojure for the Brave and True: [Do Things](https://www.braveclojure.com/do-things/).
 It's a good crash course in the syntax - there really isn't much syntax to learn, and you really don't need a ton to understand this post/series.

 The book (rightly) suggests you follow along in a [REPL](https://en.wikipedia.org/wiki/Read-eval-print_loop).
 My favorite quick REPL is [planck](http://planck-repl.org), but you can do it using the tools in this project by grabbing the Makefile below, running `make deps`, and running `bin/boot repl`.
 This will take a while, especially the first time.

-To start off, the bulk of the static site engine is directly taken from this excellent 2011 [tutorial](https://cjohensen.no/building-statis-sites-in-clojure-with-stasis/) by [Christian Johansen](https://github.com/cjohansen).
-I will try as much as possible to avoid overlapping except where necessary - go read the tutorial, it's fun.

-This is not intended to be a rewrite, despite the overlap.
-Instead, my intent here is to walk through the process of getting that six year old Clojure tutorial working for me in a larger context, using modern tools.
-His walkthrough takes you up to exporting an optimized static site for uploading elsewhere, and except for a few sticking points worked without much pain.
-I wanted to take a stab at building the server and deploying to Heroku as well, though, two things I'd never done.

-I will try to be in depth where this project differs and brief where they don't, and I'll do my best to provide links for added clarity if necessary.

-Please tell me at [contact@deciduously.com](contact@deciduously.com) if something needs work!

-The fact that the tutorial itself required little tweaking if any should come as no surprise - many Clojure libraries seem to hit a point where they're done and stop development.
-A lot of robust tools can feel like abandonware when you look at their commit history.
-When things don't work, though, it can be difficult to track down answers to your questions which is why I wanted to do this from scratch as simply as possible.

-This post will be concerned with setting up the project, stay tuned for more!
 ## Booting Up
 #### Dependencies
 If you have a JDK, GNU `make`, and `curl` installed, you're good to go.
 If you don't, your OS/package manger will be able to help you out.
 That's really it - I use `xz` to compress releases, you can use anything you like.